 RapidRide I Line

-We’re working to connect the cities of Renton, Kent and Auburn with frequent and reliable bus rapid transit service.
+At Metro, we’re working to connect the cities of Renton, Kent and Auburn with frequent and reliable rapid bus service.

 Public transit is an important part of how we will meet the diverse needs and priorities of our rapidly growing region.
-Our current growing demand for transit requires access to public transportation that is reliable and on-time.
-View our project fact sheet for more information.
+This growing transit demand requires more access to steady and consistent service—enter the RapidRide I Line.

 RapidRide I Line improvements